-I add some comments in regard to this unusual work of T.D.N.
-Neither in regard to schemes under T.D.N. nor in regard to any other legionary enterprises, should we content ourselves with things which are obviously within our own human possibility.
+I add some comments in regard to this unusual work of TDN Neither in regard to schemes under TDN nor in regard to any other legionary enterprises, should we content ourselves with things which are obviously within our own human possibility.
 Such would allow no room for Mary's special action which will only be given as an extra to ours.
 She is not a substitute for us but a supplement.
 It is not her purpose to take over any portion of what we can do ourselves.
 That would not be a benefit but a disservice to us.
 Where she comes in is to add to and embellish what we do offer.
 If what we offer is heroic in its character, she can amplify it to the point of accomplishing the impossible.

-A further vital consideration is that T.D.N. is not just another programme of economic uplift but quite a special sort of movement.
+A further vital consideration is that TDN is not just another programme of economic uplift, but quite a special sort of movement.
 It is that stationing of Mary in a deprived situation and the giving to her of the opportunity of reviving the place in every possible way.
 It is pretty certain that the grave physical deficiencies will be accompanied by spiritual ones, by inadequacy in every direction.
 Mary's intervention could mean not only the provision for everyone of a modest economic sufficiency but also the inner development of each person.
-Finally it should bring a spiritual expansion to the whole area.
+Finally, it should bring a spiritual expansion to the whole area.

-Emphatically, T.D.N. is not a social-economic movement though it enters modestly into that sphere.
+Emphatically, TDN is not a socio-economic movement, though it enters modestly into that sphere.
 The spiritual note must predominate to the extent that the electricity predominates in the lamp, the motor in the car, the lens in the camera.
-If that main item be missing, the remainder of the appliance is without utility.
-In other words T.D.N. reduced to the category of a material remedial effort would be like the bulb without the light, an absurdity.
-Could legionaries foolishly imagine that any group of them is going of themselves to solve the material problems before which Governments stand helpless.
-It is because it relies on the divine intervention that T.D.N. ventures to think it will succeed where the great world agencies fail.
+If that main item is missing, the remainder of the appliance is without utility.
+In other words TDN reduced to the category of a material remedial effort, would be like the bulb without the light; an absurdity.
+Could legionaries foolishly imagine that any group of them is going of themselves to solve the material problems before which governments stand helpless.
+It is because it relies on the divine intervention that TDN ventures to think it will succeed where the great world agencies fail.
 I have mentioned a couple of cases where it did so succeed.
-I would like to hear of any Government accomplishing like transformations with so little resources and with such suddenness.
+I would like to hear of any government accomplishing like transformations with so little resources and with such suddenness

-Now, where does all that leave us?
+Now, where dose all that leave us?
 Those dynamic achievements surely constitute, as I have already said, a pattern.
 And a pattern is for following.
 It will be noticed that they touch all aspects of human need and show that conquering graces as great as any in history can be elicited by suitable action.
-But legionaries are content to comfort and console, so the graces of conversion and conquest do not flow, although $3\frac{1}{2}$ billion of people are perishing without them.
-The legionaries are not even going to those people though so well equipped to do so.
+But legionaries are content to comfort and console, so the graces of conversion and conquest do not flow, although three and a half billion of people are perishing without them.
+The legionaries are not even going to those people, though so well equipped to do so.
 They have discipline and abundant faith but these are directed to the lesser needs.